Donald Friese: Early life

-Donald Friese was born in 1940 in York, Pennsylvania, the third of 13 children.
+Donald Friese was born in 1940 in York, Pennsylvania, the third of 13 siblings.
 After his high school graduation, he joined the U.S. Army in 1958, trained as a missile mechanic, and was stationed in Taiwan and Okinawa.
 He served in the army for 3 years before moving to Los Angeles with $125 in his pocket to find a job.

 Career

 Friese started at C.R.
 Laurence in Los Angeles, which then had just one location, with an "entry-level job", as its sixth employee.
 A few years later, Bernie Harris, the owner, sold him a 10% stake, and he gradually acquired more, eventually buying Harris out when he retired.
-When Harris retired in 1997, he bought the 50% he did not already own.

-Friese expanded the business by acquiring competitors and launching a manufacturing operation.
+When Harris retired in 1997, Friese bought the 50% he did not already own.
+He expanded the business by acquiring competitors and launching a manufacturing operation.
 By 2015, the company manufactured more than 65,000 products for the glass industry.

-In 2015, he sold the company to the Irish conglomerate CRH plc for $1.3 billion cash, retaining most of the real estate and continuing as CEO.
+In 2015, Friese sold the company to the Irish conglomerate CRH plc for $1.3 billion cash, retaining most of the real estate and continuing as CEO.
 It was reported that Friese made $885 million from the sale of the company.

 Personal life

-Friese has been married to Andrea for 55 years (as of 2019), and lives in Chatsworth, Los Angeles.
-They have a weekend house in Malibu.
+Friese and his wife Andrea live in Chatsworth, Los Angeles.
 They have three children.